desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 exceeding the maximum length of a DNS name, and to normalize the number of labels in a Signaling Name.
 The encoding choice is like in NSEC3, except that SHA-256 is used instead of SHA-1.
-This is to prevent other tenants in shared hosting environments from creating collisions. ]
+This is to make it harder for other tenants in shared hosting environments to create hash collisions. ]

 [ Prefixing the first label verbatim minimizes the number of hash calculations that need to be performed by the Child DNS Operator and